Watch this video and you will understand why Leadership Triangle is a leading organization in our region!

 Are you a seasoned Triangle resident or have you just moved to the area?
 Would you like to:

 - Gain access to resources in dealing with regional issues

 - Connect with a broad and widely diverse network of other leaders

 - Be involved in enhancing the region's quality of life

 Then consider applying to one of our classes.
 All graduates earn the degree of "Goodmon Fellow" in recognition of James F. Goodmon, President and CEO, Capitol Broadcasting Company, Chair Emeritus of Leadership Triangle and regional leader extraordinaire

 Find out more...

 Our Executive Program began in April, 2013.
 It is for those C-level folks who are new to the area, and their spouses or partners.
 It meets five times over the next nine months.
-This group of executives graduate February, 2014.
+This group of executives graduated February, 2014.

 Our Alumni Network is stronger than ever before.
-We encourage graduates to view the class as step #1, then involvement with "Goodmon Fellows" through the Alumni Network as the on-going benefit of Leadership Triangle throughout the years.
+We encourage graduates to view the class as step #1, then involvement with "Goodmon Fellows" through the LT Alumni Network as the on-going benefit of Leadership Triangle throughout the years.
 Join the LT Alumni Network and reap the benefits of membership.